kamerozdmr/PiADXL355/README.md

 # PiADXL355
 Python module for interfacing Analog Devices ADXL355 accelererometer through SPI bus with the Raspberry Pi.

-Module depends on wiringpi python library.

-Module uses data ready pin for timing.
+Module uses data ready pin for accurate sampling rate.
 ODR values given in datasheet can be used as a sampling rate.

+Files are writen to miniSEED file format with header information.

+Notes:
+Maximum tested data rate is 500 SPS.
+Expect some time drift :)

 ----------------------------------------------------------------------------------

-Examples are tested with ADXL355Z evaluation board and Raspberry Pi 4 Model B
+Examples are tested with ADXL355Z evaluation board and Raspberry Pi 4 Model B 4gb version

 [ADXL355 Datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/adxl354_355.pdf)